turovkv/scavenger/README.md

 ---
 build:
 ```
-./gradlew build
+ ./gradlew installDist
 ```
 run:
 ```
-java -jar build/libs/scavenger-1.0-SNAPSHOT.jar --help
+./build/install/scavenger/bin/scavenger --help

 Usage: cli [OPTIONS] FILE

 Options:
-  --not-deep   Do not remove deep (iteratively until there are no more)
+  --not-deep   Do not remove deeply (until there are no more unused)
   -q, --quiet  No output to console
   -h, --help   Show this message and exit
 ```